-The OBR Central Scenario estimates that the borough will experience a 13% loss of output in 2020, meaning the area will be impacted at broadly the same rate as the wider UK economy...
+The OBR Reference Scenario estimates that the borough will experience a 12% loss of output in 2020, meaning the area will be impacted at broadly the same rate as the wider UK economy...

-As the medium and longer term impacts of Covid-19, and to some extent some of the immediate effects, are still emerging it is not possible to fully understand the impact on GVA with any precision; there are simply too many unknowable factors.
+As the medium and longer term impacts of Covid-19, and to some extent some of the immediate effects, are still emerging it is not possible to full understand the impact on GVA with any precision; there are simply too many unknowable factors.
 External estimates of the year on year impact of Covid-19 on UK GDP have ranged from a drop of 2.1% (KPMG) to a drop of 30% (Morgan Stanley).
-The Government's revised central scenario (as of November 2020) is that the UK economy will contract by 11% in 2020.
+The Government's revised central scenario (as of July 2020) is that the UK economy will contract by 12% in 2020.

-For the purposes of a providing a central estimate of the impacts of Covid-19 on Pendle, we have used the latest OBR figures to produce a coronavirus reference scenario.
+For the purposes of a providing a central estimate of the impacts of Covid-19 on Pendle, we have used the latest OBR and OECD figures to produce a coronavirus reference scenario.
 Using this methodology, we have built a model that uses the OBR's revised sectoral impact estimates for Q2 2020 and rolled the loss rates out for four quarters on a decreasing basis to reflect the likely path of recovery.
 We have taken this approach to reflect the U-shaped recovery that most economists are now predicting.
-We have also added a second scenario that reflects the likely impacts of a third full lockdown event in Q1 2021.
+We have also added a second scenario that reflects the likely impacts of a second full lockdown event in Q4 2020.

 The chart shows that the nine-year average growth rate for Pendle borough was 3%, which is higher than the national growth rate (2%).
-The model indicates that when Covid-19 impacts are accounted for, the contraction of GVA in 2020 is estimated at 13%.
+The model indicates that under the Single Hit scenario, the contraction of GVA in 2020 is estimated at 12%.
+Should there be a second lockdown event that contraction could increase to 19%.
 The distribution of losses across sectors varies and is outlined on the next page.